vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 Microsoft Defender for Endpoint allows you to configure custom exclusions to optimize performance and avoid false positives.
 The types of exclusions you can set vary by operating system.
 Below is a summary of the custom exclusions available for macOS, Linux, and Windows.

+In general, MDE has the following types of exclusions:
+- File and folder based exclusions:  Exclude the behavior (e.g. scanning) based on the file or folder location.
+- Process based exclusions:  Exclude behavior (e.g. real time protection) based on the process initiating the activty.

+> [!NOTE]
+> Network Protection is directly impacted by process exclusions on all platforms, meaning that a process exclusion on any OS (Windows, MacOS, Linux) will result in Network Protection not being unable to inspect traffic or enforce rules for that specific process.

+- Global exclusions:  Exclude the behavior from the sensor.

 #### macOS

 For macOS, you can define exclusions that apply to on-demand scans, real-time protection, and monitoring.
 The supported exclusion types include: